boldbi/bold-bi-docs/docs/embedded-bi/managing-resources/manage-users/import-azure-active-directory-users.md

 # Azure Active Directory User Import

-This section explains how to search and import users from Azure Active Directory into the Bold BI Cloud.
+This section explains how to search and import users from Azure Active Directory into the Bold BI.

-> **NOTE:**  Azure Active Directory connection has to be configured in the [Azure Active Directory Settings](/cloud-bi/site-administration/azure-active-directory/) in the `General` page for importing users.
+> **NOTE:**  Azure Active Directory connection has to be configured in the [Azure Active Directory Settings](/embedded-bi/site-administration/azure-active-directory/) in the `General` page for importing users.

 Users belonging to the `System Administrator` group only can import Azure Active Directory users into the Bold BI.